paolaUWB/DR16Q/README.md

 -There is a test file in the directory.
 If you change something wrong, the test file will catch the different results.
 If you change constant variables, this will cause different output.
 If changes are correct then update the test file with new results for future tests.

 OUTPUT FILES:
--bad_normalization.csv
-    -spectra index, chi_sq
-    -contains spectra that has been flagged as a bad fit by the green and pink test regions -these spectra do not move on to be normalized

 -chi_sq_values.csv
-    -spectra index, chi_sq
+    -spectra index, spectra file name, chi_sq
     -contains the chi squared values for all spectra run in the range defined

--final_initial_parameters.txt
-    -spectra index, spectra file name, bf, cf -contains the initial parameters for each spectra that are used for the powerlaw curve fitting

 -flagged_absorption.csv
-    -spectra file name
-    -contains the spectra that have been flagged as having possible absorption in the green and pink test regions
+    -spectra index, spectra file name, bf, cf -contains the spectra that have been flagged as having possible absorption in the green and pink test regions along with the initial parameters that are used for the powerlaw curve fitting (bf, cf)

 -flagged_bad_fit.csv
-    -spectra index, chi_sq
-    -contains spectra that have been flagged as a bad fit by the green and pink test regions
+    -spectra index, spectra file name, bf, cf -contains spectra that have been flagged as a bad fit by the green and pink test regions along with the initial parameters that are used for the powerlaw curve fitting (bf, cf)

 -flagged_snr_in_ehvo_graphs.txt
     -spectra index, spectra file name, SNR